 I had the opportunity to review the Glossika Russian package while living in Russia

 Not long ago I moved to Russia to immerse myself in the language and Glossika became one of the primary resources I chose to work from (I also had tremendous success with the Rocket and Earworms Rapid series).

 Glossika uses a highly effective, research-grounded method that is, in my opinion, one of the few tools on the market that I would whole-heartedly endorse as value for money.

-There are currently only several language editions available but many more languages are in the pipeline.
+There are loads of language editions available and more languages are in the pipeline.